ieatsoap/discord-stuff/README.md

-# discord-shit
+# discord-stuff
-this is gonna contain some of the shit ever. i guarantee
+this is gonna contain some of the stuff ever. i guarantee